Kicksecure/security-misc/README.md

 - Disable 32-bit vDSO mappings as they are a legacy compatibility feature.

-- Provide the option to use kCFI as the default CFI implementation since it may be slightly more resilient to attacks that are able to write arbitrary executables in memory (when using Linux kernel version >= 6.2).
+- Optional - Use kCFI as the default CFI implementation (when using Linux kernel >= 6.2) since it may be slightly more resilient to attacks that are able to write arbitrary executables in memory.

-- Provide the option to disable support for all x86 processes and syscalls to reduce attack surface (when using Linux kernel version >= 6.7).
+- Optional - Disable support for all x86 processes and syscalls (when using Linux kernel >= 6.7) to reduce attack surface.

 - Enable strict IOMMU translation to protect against some DMA attacks via the use of both CPU manufacturer-specific drivers and kernel settings.